Academic Policies and Resources

 Mandatory Attendance Policy Statement (for undergraduate syllabi only)

 Students are required to attend class regularly.
 Failure to attend class in the first two weeks of the term will negatively impact financial aid.
 If your professor reports that you failed to attend and participate in class during the add/drop period, a grade of NS (no-show) will be entered on your record for the course.
 Please note: You will still be charged tuition and fees for any course for which you receive a NS grade.
-For more information on non-attendance, please visit the Columbia Central.
+For more information on non-attendance, please visit the Columbia Central website.

 Academic Progress Reports